Fire is one of the five elements of feng shui. When used appropriately, this element can help improve the energetic circumstances of your life.

 - Things in the color blue

-Strengthen or Balance Other Elements
+Fire Strengthens or Balances Other Elements

 You can use fire elements to strengthen earth in the earth areas of your home.
 Likewise, you can use fire elements to reduce an overabundance of metal energy.